What are inherited conditions?

 There are many inherited conditions (also known as genetic disorders) that can affect your blood and bone marrow.

 People inherit these conditions through the genes they receive from their parents.
-They are often very rare and can sometimes be identified from a parent or newborn’s blood sample.
+They are often very rare and can sometimes be identified from a parent or newborn baby's blood sample.

-However, some conditions remain undetected at birth and do not develop until a little later in life.
-They include mucopolysaccharide and related diseases (MPS), Wiskott-Aldrich syndrome (Anthony Nolan had this) and chronic granulomatous disease.
+Some conditions don't develop until a little later in life.
+They include mucopolysaccharide and related diseases (MPS), chronic granulomatous disease, and Wiskott-Aldrich syndrome – the condition Anthony Nolan had.

 Primary immunodeficiency disease (PID)

-Treatment for PIDs aims to control your symptoms and minimise the effect they have on your quality of life.
+Treatment for a PID aims to control your symptoms and minimise the effect they have on your quality of life.
 A stem cell transplant may be considered as a curative treatment if your symptoms become unmanageable.

-You can find out more from the Immune Deficiency Foundation.
+You can find out more about PID on the Immune Deficiency Foundation.